 We believe it is important to be a part of East Kent's burgeoning green economy.
 Sustainable technology is the future and we want The MotorHouse to serve our town for another 100 years.

-”I grew up in Ramsgate and one of the treats of my childhood was to go to the West Cliff Hall to see the variety acts there, or there were dances there, and my Mum used to work in the ladies cloakroom there so I would get a little sneaky peak into the side of the stage and it was just a wonderful place to go. ”
+”I grew up in Ramsgate and one of the treats of my childhood was to go to the West Cliff Hall to see the variety acts there.
+There were dances too.
+My Mum used to work in the ladies cloakroom so I would get a little sneaky peak into the side of the stage and it was just a wonderful place to go. ”

 ”I think it is really important that we provide avenues for young people to learn more about the world.
 I think sometimes for young people it’s hard to actually get experience of the world to actually begin to understand what is expected of them and to understand what the possibilities are and what can be achieved.”